jrussi/complexMathLibrary/README.md

+#Live example
-Use the following ling to render the example:
+Use the following link to render some examples:
 [Live example](https://rawgit.com/jrussi/complexMathLibrary/master/example.html)